 |Transfer Students||When you submit your admission application|

-What happens if I miss the priority deadline?
+Why should I apply by the priority deadline?

 Using The IRS Data Retrieval Tool